 4. System Design

-.
 Architectural Design of System :-

 Figure 4.1 shows architectural diagram of a system.
 Architectural diagram shows abstract and the overall outline of the email system and the relationships between user and system.

 Rectangle symbolizes the user of the system.
 Ellipse represent the functionalities.
 The user and the functionalities are connected to each other based on the constraints.